Italian immigration to Switzerland: History

-A new migratory wave began after 1945, favoured by the lax immigration laws then in force.
+The new migratory wave begun after 1945 was favored by the lax immigration laws then in force.
 At first the Swiss government encouraged the arrival of guest workers, assigning them different types of work permits, some forbidding job switching, ranging from the "frontaliere" permit given to Italians living near the Swiss border to the "C" permit granting the same status of a Swiss citizen minus the political rights.